 Information is powerful.
 With good information and the right understanding, individuals and communities are better able to improve their lives and make good decisions about the future.
 There are many people and organizations who make decisions that affect our lives.
-Good information allows these NGOs, governments and citizens to make better decisions, and hopefully make our lives better.
+Good information allows these NGO’s (non-government organisations), governments and citizens to make better decisions, and hopefully make our lives better.
 Maps are a good way to convey information.

 Maps are visual symbols of our world.
 They can often demonstrate an idea better than words.
 This in turn can help us answer important questions.
 Where is the closest school or hospital?
 Who has the least access to these facilities?
 Where is poverty the most problematic?
 Questions like these can often best be expressed with maps, and maps can help find solutions to these questions.